-• to check the graduates' knowledge, skills and abilities to conduct research and perform professional activities in the field of language and culture mediation in specific administrative-legal domains; • to check the graduates' knowledge, skills and abilities with regard to key concepts, theories, and schools of Linguistics and its branches, History and Methodology of Language Studies, Pedagogy and Psychology of HE, Cross cultural communication, and other disciplines of the MA Programme • to check the graduates' knowledge, skills and abilities in the field of Translation and Interpreting Studies, Translation Industry, Translator and Interpreter's profession, its specifics and tools; • to check the graduates' professional expertise level regarding legal translation and interpreting skills and required abilities in practice.
-4. Learning Outcomes and Competences under Evaluation within Final State Assessment The MA Programme in Legal Translation and Interpreting graduate is expected to demonstrate the following competences through the Final State Assessment procedure: Generic Competencies (GP):
+- to check the graduates' knowledge, skills and abilities to conduct research and perform professional activities in the field of language and culture mediation in specific administrative-legal domains; - to check the graduates' knowledge, skills and abilities with regard to key concepts, theories, and schools of Linguistics and its branches, History and Methodology of Language Studies, Pedagogy and Psychology of HE, Cross cultural communication, and other disciplines of the MA Programme - to check the graduates' knowledge, skills and abilities in the field of Translation and Interpreting Studies, Translation Industry, Translator and Interpreter's profession, its specifics and tools; - to check the graduates' professional expertise level regarding legal translation and interpreting skills and required abilities in practice.

+4. Learning Outcomes and Competences under Evaluation within Final State Assessment

+The MA Programme in Translator and Interpreter for Public Services and Institutions graduate is expected to demonstrate the following competences through the Final State Assessment procedure:

+Generic Competencies (GP):